isabella232/media-analytics.en-1/help/sdk-implement/validation/test2-media-interrupt.md

     The first two calls above contain additional metadata and variables.
 For call parameters and metadata, see [Test call details.](/help/sdk-implement/validation/test-call-details.md)

-1. **Play main content video for at least 5 minutes uninterrupted**
+1. **Play main content media for at least 5 minutes uninterrupted**

     **Content Play**